-Food expiration dates are everywhere but according to an article in the NY Times,1 most of them are for marketing, not safety, reasons.
+Food expiration dates are everywhere but according to an article in the NY Times, most of them are for marketing, not safety, reasons.
 What about the sanitizer test strips used in hospitals, kitchens, daycares, cruise ships & long term care facilities?
 These strips ensure that the right dilutions have been done & proper strengths of sanitizing/disinfection chemicals will work as needed on everything from food, water, knives, cutting boards, to doorknobs & faucet handles.
 Does the same expiration date logic apply to sanitizer test strips?
+Good today doesn’t mean bad tomorrow!

 Food Expiration Dates